 Local tip: All the monuments are lit up at night, making for some pretty incredible photo opportunities.
 I highly recommend paying them a visit after-hours, even if you’ve already seen them during the day.
 Trust me, it’s a totally different experience at night.

 Bask in the Beautiful Botanic Gardens

-The U.S. Botanic Gardens truly are a sight to see.
-Located just beside the U.S. Capitol Building, I highly recommend adding this live plant museum to your DC bucket list.
+The U.S. Botanic Gardens truly is a sight to see.
+Located beside the U.S. Capitol Building, I highly recommend adding this live plant museum to your DC bucket list.
 During the spring, the colors and floral scents will take your breath away.

 If you go in the fall or wintertime, the Botanic Gardens are a great way to escape the chilly air.
 And if you visit during winter, you’ll find the gardens filled with winterberries and other greenery.

 The National Arboretum is one of DC’s hidden treasures.
 If you’re looking for a place to picnic, go for a jog, or take a stroll through nature, this is the spot for you.